Ann Sothern: Early life

 Her mother was a concert singer, while Sothern's father worked in importing and exporting.
-Harriette and her sisters were raised in Minneapolis, Minnesota.
+Harriette and her sisters were raised in Waterloo, Iowa, and later, Minneapolis, Minnesota.
 Her parents separated when she was four years old (they would later divorce in 1927).
+At the age of five she began taking piano lessons.
+When she was six years old, Sothern suffered significant burn injuries after catching her nightgown on fire while playing with matches.
+She underwent skin graft procedures for six months to heal the wounds on her arms, legs, and back.

-At the age of five, she began taking piano lessons.
-She later studied at McPhail School of Music, where her mother taught piano.
+She later studied at MacPhail School of Music, where her mother taught piano.
 She began accompanying her mother on her concert tours when her school schedule permitted.

-By age 11, she had become an accomplished pianist and was singing solos in her church choir.
-At age 14, she began voice lessons and continued to study piano and music composition.
-As a teen at Minneapolis Central High School, she appeared in numerous stage productions and directed several shows.
+By age 11 she had become an accomplished pianist and was singing solos in her church choir.
+At age 14 she began voice lessons and continued to study piano and music composition.

-During her high school years, she entered the annual state-sponsored contests for student musical composers and won three years in a row.
-In 1926, she graduated from high school.

-Her mother moved to Los Angeles, where she worked as a vocal coach for Warner Bros. studios.
-Sothern moved with her father to Seattle, where she attended the University of Washington, dropping out after one year.
+As a teen at Minneapolis Central High School she appeared in numerous stage productions and directed several shows.
+During this period she entered the annual state-sponsored contests for student musical composers and won three years in a row.
+After graduating high school in 1926 she relocated with her father to Seattle, where she attended the University of Washington, dropping out after one year.
+Her mother, meanwhile, relocated to Los Angeles where she worked as a vocal coach for Warner Bros. studios.

 Career

 Early years

-While visiting her mother in California, she won a role in the Warner Bros. revue The Show of Shows.
-She did a screen test for MGM and signed a six-month contract.
-She appeared in bit parts and walk-on roles, but soon grew frustrated with only appearing in small roles.
-She then met Florenz Ziegfeld at a party.
-Ziegfeld offered her a role in one of his productions.
+While Ann was visiting her mother in California, she landed a role in the Warner Bros. revue The Show of Shows.
+She made a screen test for MGM and signed a six-month contract.
+Appearing only in bit parts and walk-on roles, she soon grew frustrated.
+She then met Florenz Ziegfeld at a party, who offered her a role in one of his productions.
 When MGM decided not to pick up her option, she moved to New York City to take Ziegfeld up on his offer.

-On Broadway in 1931, she had leading roles in America's Sweetheart and Everybody's Welcome.
+On Broadway in 1931 she had leading roles in America's Sweetheart and Everybody's Welcome.